tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/modelplot.md

 ## Further customization of the plot

 Further customization of the plot can be done using `ggplot2` functions.
 In the next code block, the following changes are made:
-- Add a theme
+- Adding a theme
-- Change the font type to Times New Roman
+- Changing the font type to Times New Roman
-- Modify the color of the lines
+- Modifying the color of the lines
-- Adjust the order of the legend
+- Adjusting the order of the legend

 Within the `scale_color_manual()` functions, we specify the colors of the lines and control the order of the regressions in the legend.
 To do this, we need to define two vectors: `color_map` for the colors of the lines, and `legend_order` for the order of the regressions in the legend.